SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/bulk-column-expressions.md

 Assume you have some columns in a table that represent zero-based indices and are stored as long data types.
 You want them to represent one-based indices and be stored as integers to optimize memory use.

-Using the Bulk Column Expressions Gem, you can:
+Using the BulkColumnExpressions Gem, you can:

 - Filter your columns by long data types.
 - Select the columns you wish to transform.